Azzad's Proxy Voting Guidelines

 We vote proxies on behalf of our clients according to the guidelines below.

-According to the Forum for Sustainable and Responsible Investment (US SIF), of which Azzad is a member, the total amount of assets involved in one or more socially responsible investing (SRI) strategies topped $8.7 trillion in 2016.
-Between 2014 and 2016, SRI assets grew 33%.
-Money invested in SRI strategies now represents one out of five dollars under professional management in the United States.
+According to the Forum for Sustainable and Responsible Investment (US SIF), of which Azzad is a member, the total amount of assets involved in one or more socially responsible investing (SRI) strategies stood at $12 trillion in 2018.
+Between 2016 and 2018, SRI assets grew 38%.
+Money invested in SRI strategies now represents one out of every four dollars under professional management in the United States.

 Azzad’s commitment to socially responsible investing remains as strong as ever.
 We vote proxies related to securities held by any client in a manner solely in the interest of the client and consistent with our investment philosophy.
 Our proxy voting guidelines focus on the following three issues we believe help enhance long-term financial results while supporting broader social goals: